guilhermegui08/KubeAPI/README.md

 - **Deployments**: List, create, and delete deployments.
 - **Services/Ingress**: List, create, and delete services and ingress.

+## Voice Assistant

+KubeAPI includes an innovative voice assistant feature to enhance user interaction.
+The voice assistant allows users to create ingress services using voice commands, making the management of Kubernetes resources more intuitive and accessible.

 ## Technical Details

 - **Programming Language**: Python